 We also hold a lunch for members and guests in late February/early March.
 This has been held at Walton Heath Golf Club for the last few years and has been very well attended.

-Event programmes (October to March) are published each July.
+Event programmes (October to March) are published and distributed in early September

 For further information please contact Roger Furmston.